tyussuf/new-grad-design-work/README.md

 - Share resources, case studies, and portfolio work
 - Support each other in a job market that often feels closed off

-My goal is to build a hub that helps designers feel seen, supported, and connected — because none of us should have to navigate this journey alone.
+My goal is to build a hub that helps designers feel supported and connected in this new grad journey.
+Keep going :))

 ## 🎓 New Grad UX/UI & Product Design Opportunities